graphcore/examples/applications/pytorch/cnns/inference/README.md

 `--model`                       Select the model (from a list of supported models) for inference.

-`--data`                        Choose the data mode between `real` and `synthetic`.
-In synthetic data mode (only for benchmarking throughput) there is no host-device I/O and random data is generated on the device.
+`--data`                        Choose the data mode between `real`, `synthetic` and `generated`.
+In synthetic data mode (only for benchmarking throughput) there is no host-device I/O and random data is created on the device.

 `--pipeline-splits`             List of layers to create stages of the pipeline.
 Each stage runs on different IPUs.
 Example: `layer0 layer1/conv layer2/block3/bn` The stages are space separated.